geodynamics/aspect/doc/sphinx/user/answers.md

 resources:

--   For questions on the source code of ASPECT, portability, installation, new or existing features, etc., use the <span ASPECT forum at
+-   For questions on the source code of ASPECT, portability, installation, new or existing features, etc., use the ASPECT forum at
     <https://community.geodynamics.org/c/aspect>.
 This forum is where the
     ASPECT developers all hang out.
 Archived